University-Wide Standards for Graduate Teaching Assistants at Florida State University

 Certification of Spoken English for Graduate Teaching Assistants

-As noted above, Academic Deans are required to certify to the Dean of The Graduate School that the TAs in the college are competent to teach.
+As noted above, Academic Deans are required to certify to the Dean of The Graduate School (or designee) that the TAs in the college are competent to teach.
 This statement should also include certification that all graduate TAs whose native language is not English are competent to teach in spoken English.

 All international graduate students who are not native speakers of English, and who are going to be TAs, should take the SPEAK test when they arrive on campus (as noted below, students who scored 26 or higher on the speaking portion of the IBTOEFL may be exempted from taking the SPEAK test).
 The Center for Intensive English Studies (CIES) administers and scores the SPEAK test, CIES also offers courses in spoken English (EAP courses).
 The SPEAK test is administered several times in the week(s) prior to the beginning of each semester, and the scores are available within three to four days of the date the test is administered.
 Scheduling and registration information can be found at https://cies.fsu.edu/programs/english-academic-purposes/speak-exam-information.
-Departments are urged to take advantage of this opportunity to receive an initial estimate of speaking ability.
+Departments/units are urged to take advantage of this opportunity to receive an initial estimate of speaking ability.
 In addition, the SPEAK is routinely administered as an end-of-term evaluation for students enrolled in EAP courses.
 TAs not enrolled in EAP courses may also take the test at that time.
 Course offerings, as well as test dates for SPEAK tests, are distributed periodically to departments via e-mail to TA coordinators.
 This information is also available on the CIES Web site at https://cies.fsu.edu/programs/eap.

 The standards for certification of spoken English are as follows: